Yellow-bellied glider: Diet

 The yellow-bellied glider's diet consists of nectar, honeydew, insects, pollen and a wide spread of tree sap including different Eucalyptus sap, Corymbia sap, some Angophora sap, and Lophostemon sap.
 It shows a strong preference for trees with a smooth bark, possibly relating to the volume of sap flow.
 It obtains the tree sap by biting a 'V' shape wedge/notch into the bark to promote the flow of gum and sap.
 It usually incises the bark on the trunks or upper branches of the trees.

 Conservation

 Habitat loss and fragmentation due to timber-harvesting and agriculture are the main threats to this species.
 The previous felling of old nest trees together with regular proscribed fire regimes and general timber removal have led to a degradation of the remaining habitats.
 Previously it had been listed as a species of "Least Concern" because of a wide distribution, including several protected areas.
 This listing was changed to "Near Threatened" in the 2016 IUCN Red List publication because of a population decrease of 30% over three generations.
+The listing was then changed to "Vulnerable" in the 2025 IUCN Red List publication because ongoing monitoring programs demonstrated a population decrease of over 30% over three generations.